1967 March on the Pentagon

-The March on the Pentagon was a massive demonstration against the Vietnam War on October 21, 1967.
-The protest involved more than 100,000 attendees at a rally by the Lincoln Memorial.
-Later about 50,000 people marched across the Potomac River to The Pentagon and sparked a confrontation with paratroopers on guard.
-The demonstrations were highly polarizing, and also produced the famous photograph of a protester placing flowers in a paratroopers' rifle.
+The 1967 March on the Pentagon was a massive demonstration against the Vietnam War that took place on October 21, 1967.
+The protest, organized by the National Mobilization to End the War in Vietnam, was one of the first major national protests against the Vietnam War, marking a significant escalation in the anti-war movement.
+The event began with more than 100,000 protesters at a rally near the Lincoln Memorial in Washington, D.C.
+Later about 50,000 people marched across the Potomac River to the Pentagon and sparked a confrontation with U.S. Army paratroopers who were standing guard there.
+The demonstration was notable for its diverse coalition of participants, including students, clergy, and countercultural figures, as well as for the symbolic acts such as the attempted "levitation" of the Pentagon.
+The demonstrations were highly polarizing, and also produced iconic imagery, including a photograph of a protester placing flowers into the barrel of a paratroopers' rifle, symbolizing peaceful resistance.

 Following a concert by Phil Ochs, as well as speeches from David Dellinger and Dr. Benjamin Spock, around 50,000 of those attending were then led by social activist Abbie Hoffman and marched from the Lincoln Memorial to The Pentagon in nearby Arlington, Virginia to participate in a second rally.

 Background

 In the evening of January 14, 1967 various countercultural figures celebrating the Human Be-In converged in artist Michael Bowen’s San Francisco painting studio.
-Bowen's guests in the room included Allen Ginsberg, Gary Snyder, Timothy Leary, and Jerry Rubin.
-The small group would eventually conceive of a plan to make a protest march to the Pentagon, Gary Snyder would suggest the need for an exorcism of the Pentagon and Michael Bowen would suggest the purpose of the march be to actually levitate the building.
+Bowen's guests in the room included Allen Ginsberg, Gary Snyder, Timothy Leary, Ed Sanders, and Jerry Rubin.
+The small group would eventually conceive of a plan to make a protest march to the Pentagon, Gary Snyder would suggest the need for an exorcism of the Pentagon.
+Abbie Hoffman, separate from the group, would propose that in order to draw attention to the Pentagon through shock value, which activists saw as the epicenter of military aggression, they should employ the use of psychic energy and physically levitate the building.
+Michael Bowen would suggest the purpose of the march be to actually levitate the building.

-Hoping to attract young, educated college students, Mobe coordinator David Dellinger appointed Jerry Rubin, who led the large Vietnam Day Committee at the University of California, Berkeley, to organize a march.
+The National Mobilization Committee to End the War in Vietnam (Mobe) played a major role in organizing the protest.
+David Dellinger, a prominent pacifist, appointed Jerry Rubin, who led the large Vietnam Day Committee at the University of California, Berkeley, to organize a march, aiming to attract young, educated college students to the cause.
 Abbie Hoffman had recently joined Mobe after previous experience in the civil rights movement.
 After a spiritual retreat to Mexico Michael Bowen would join in on a meeting in New York City to plan the march.
 Out of all the activists in the room he was the only one who argued that the Pentagon would be literally levitated, while the others only claimed it would be "levitated" for shock value.